Top 10 Best Things to do on Mykonos Island, Greece

 A trip down to the Cycladic seabed proves Mykonos’ charm and beauty is not restricted to land.
 Dive Adventures on Paradise Beach is regarded as one of the best scuba diving centres on the island, with two wrecks and various caverns and reefs close by to explore.

-The Kalafati Dive Center on Kalafati beach guiders you 20 to 30 meters deep to “Anna II”, a well-preserve cargo ship that sunk in 1995 that takes 10 minutes to get to by boat.
+The Kalafati Dive Center on Kalafati beach guiders you 20 to 30 meters deep to “Anna II”, a well-preserved cargo ship that sunk in 1995 that takes 10 minutes to get to by boat.

 2. Relax on Mykonos’ breath-taking beaches